HumanSignal/label-studio/docs/source/guide/storage.md

 If you are pressing the **Sync** button, but tasks do not sync, or you can't see the new tasks in the Data Manager, check the following:

 - Make sure you specified the correct credentials.
     - For Amazon S3, see [Configuration and credential file settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) in the Amazon AWS Command Line Interface User Guide.
-Also be sure to check that they work from the [aws client](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+Also be sure to check that they work from the [AWS client](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
     - For GCS, see [Setting up authentication](https://cloud.google.com/storage/docs/reference/libraries#setting_up_authentication) in the Google Cloud Storage documentation.
 Your account must have the **Service Account Token Creator** and **Storage Object Viewer** roles and **storage.buckets.get** access permission.
 See [Setting up authentication](https://cloud.google.com/storage/docs/reference/libraries#setting_up_authentication) and [IAM permissions for Cloud Storage](https://cloud.google.com/storage/docs/access-control/iam-permissions) in the Google Cloud Storage documentation.
 Also, if you're using a service account to authorize access to the Google Cloud Platform, make sure to activate it.
 See [gcloud auth activate-service-account](https://cloud.google.com/sdk/gcloud/reference/auth/activate-service-account) in the Google Cloud SDK: Command Line Interface documentation.

 - Make sure that files exist under the specified bucket or container prefix, and that your file filter Regex matches the files.
 When you set the prefix, subfolders are not recursively scanned.